IBM/FailureSensorIQ/README.md

 ## 2. Dataset
-We introduce FailureSensorIQ, a multiple-choice QA dataset that explores the relationships between sensors and failure modes for 10 industrial assets.
+We introduce FailureSensorIQ, a Multi-Choice QA (MCQA) dataset that explores the relationships between sensors and failure modes for 10 industrial assets.
 By only leveraging the information found in ISO documents, we developed a data generation pipeline that creates questions in two formats: (i) row-centric (FM2Sensor) and (ii) column-centric (Sensor2FM).
 Additionally, we designed questions in a selection vs. elimination format, taking advantage of the fact that the absence of an ✓ in a cell (as shown in Table 1) indicates irrelevant information.
 The FailureSensorIQ dataset consists of 8,296 questions across 10 assets, with 2,667 single-correct-answer questions and 5,629 multi-correct-answer questions.